Jiaxigu/Jiaxigu.github.io/about.md

 ## Welcome!

-It's a blog about data analysis and visualization, mainly with python.
+This blog is about data analysis and visualization, mainly with python.

-Data science and sports could be a sweet mix.
+Data science and sports can be a sweet mix.
 If you enjoy both, we would have a nice chat.
 The statement stands at a confidence level of 95% - The other 5% being you are a supporter of Real Madrid.

 ## Me

+I'm **Jiaxi Gu**, a data scientist, sports fanatic, wanna-be polyglot, zealot of algorithmic music.

-I'm **Jiaxi Gu**, a master student at **École polytechnique fédérale de Lausanne**, Switzerland.
+I study **Computational Science** at **École polytechnique fédérale de Lausanne**, Switzerland.

 ## Looking for

-**Full-time position** as **data analyst/scientist** starting from **2018 summer**
+I will join **Alibaba Cloud** in autumn 2018.

+Now I look for **data analysis side projects** involving **sports** or **linguistics**, just for fun.

 ## Education

 -  **École polytechnique fédérale de Lausanne \| 2015 - present**
 	+ Master in Computational Science and Engineering
-	+ Core courses: Pattern classification and Machine Learning, Applied Data Analysis, Software Engineering, Algorithm, Advanced Algorithm, Nature Language Processing

 []() <!--as blank line-->